Joshua Ip

-Joshua Ip (born 1982, Singapore) is a Singaporean poet, and writer.
+Joshua Ip (born 1982) is a Singaporean poet, and writer.

-Biography
+Education

 Joshua Ip attended Anglo-Chinese School (Independent) and Raffles Junior College before completing a degree in Creative Writing at the University of Pennsylvania.
 He was mentored by Lee Tzu Pheng and Heng Siok Tian.

 Works

 Ip has published four volumes of poetry with Math Paper Press and edited nine anthologies.
 His first collection, "sonnets from the singlish" (Math Paper Press, 2013) co-won the Singapore Literature Prize in 2014.
 The collection has been referred to in The Straits Times as "a playful subversion of the form's rhythm and rhymes".
 Ip's work in "sonnets from the singlish" has been described as building "a distinctly contemporary Singapore slant through the formalism of his verse", and "[his] greatest strength lies in crafting these absurd scenarios, which vividly and concisely capture the gist of his philosophising."
 Ip's focus on formal poetry has been compared to the "freeer approach to the writing of poetry of Singapore's first generation of postcolonial poets."
 Of his latest collection, "footnotes on falling", Rain Taxi wrote that "Ip's work binds together the morbid curiosity of our sourest livelihoods and the relief of wordplay", and The Straits Times described the collection as "poems that work as puzzles to be decoded.".

 Ip is a often-cited editor of contemporary Singapore poetry anthologies, having co-edited with Christine Chia the collection "A Luxury We Cannot Afford", a response to the 1969 pronouncement by then-PM of Singapore Lee Kuan Yew that "poetry is a luxury we cannot afford."The collection brings together "a rich variety of poems by both established figures and newly emergent voices", and "endeavors to imagine and create spaces for literature in Singapore.".
 More recent anthologies include "Unfree Verse" (2015), the first collection of Singaporean formal poetry spanning 80 years of history, which "represents an unprecedented attempt to plug the gap where Singaporean formal poetry is concerned", and "Call and Response"(2019), reviewed in The Straits Times as "[taking] Singapore's burgeoning migrant worker poetry scene a step further by pairing works by more than 30 migrants, the bulk of them low-wage transient workers, with poems written in response by locals."
 The Journal of Commonwealth Literature notes that "he has emerged as a prolific contributor to the genre... [having] either individual collections or edited volumes each year."

 Ip won the Golden Point Award for Prose in 2013 for his short story, "The Man Who Turned Into a Photocopier", and was first runner-up for Poetry in 2011.
 He was selected as one of the National Arts Council's "New Voices of Singapore" in 2014.
 He was the recipient of the Young Artist Award in 2017.